 The Legion of Mary is open to all Catholics who:

 We invite and encourage you to take part and serve in our liturgical ministries.
-The beautiful liturgies that take place at Saint William are enhanced by the participation of our volunteers, some of which include: Eucharistic Ministers of Holy Communion, Lectors, Altar Servers, Ushers, and choir members.
+The beautiful liturgies that take place at Saint William are enhanced by the participation of our volunteers, some of which include: Altar Linens, Eucharistic Ministers of Holy Communion, Lectors, Altar Servers, Sacristans, Ushers, and Music Ministry members.

 At St. William, we strive to offer support and resources for families that will enrich and strengthen their mission.
 We invite you to contact us to learn more about upcoming retreats and other opportunities for you and your family.